Existential fragments of theories of henselian valued fields: Acknowledgements

 \section{Acknowledgements}

 The authors would like to extend their sincere thanks to Franz-Viktor Kuhlmann for his suggestion and encouragement to use the desingularization of threefolds from \cite{CP} to obtain unconditional results about existential fragments.
-Thanks are also due to Philip Dittmann for several helpful comments on an earlier version.
+Thanks are also due to Philip Dittmann, Franz-Viktor Kuhlmann, and to the referee for many helpful comments on earlier versions.

 Most of this research was done while the authors were participating in the trimester on ``Definability, decidability, and computability'' at the Hausdorff Institute Bonn, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany‘s Excellence Strategy – EXC-2047/1 – 390685813.
 S.~A.\ and A.~F.\ were supported by the Institut Henri Poincaré.
 S.~A.\ was also supported by the ANR-DFG project ``AKE-PACT'' (ANR-24-CE92-0082) and by ``Investissement d'Avenir'' launched by the French Government and implemented by ANR (ANR-18-IdEx-0001) as part of its program ``Emergence''.